z-shell/zui/ZSTYLES.md

                                                      # is available, it might be e.g. transparent (depends
                                                      # on terminal configuration)
-zstyle ":plugin:zui" border "no"                     # No border around main window zstyle ":plugin:zui" border_cp "yellow/black"        # Border color
+zstyle ":plugin:zui" border "no"                     # No border around main window zstyle ":plugin:zui" border_cp "yellow/black"        # Border (and header) color
 zstyle ":plugin:zui" bold "no"                       # No default bold

 zstyle ":plugin:zui" status_colorpair "white/black"  # The same as "colorpair", but for status window